shyllis/Kade-Engine-Legacy/docs/guides/character.md

 Add your icons in the directory `YourMod/assets/preload/images/icons/` with the name `icon-<char>.png`, replacing <char> with your character name (!!NOTE!!
 Use the SAME name you used in the .txt file).
 It should look like this: `icon-whitty.png`

+To add a week character, add it to 'assets/preload/images/storymenu/menucharacters/'.
+It should look like this: `whitty.png` and `whitty.xml`

 ### Step 3.
 Adding Your Character
 Scroll down to Line 26, or Search (Windows/Linux: `Ctrl+F`, Mac: `Cmd+F`) for "switch (curCharacter)".
 You should find a switch that looks like this: